pranabdas/fortran/docs/gs.md

 ### Setting up Fortran environment
-I will be using UNIX/Linux environment for programming.
+FORTRAN is often used in high performance scientific computing.
+I will be working on UNIX/Linux for this tutorials.
 If you are on Windows 10, you may consider using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10){:target="_blank"}.
-We will be using [gfortran](https://gcc.gnu.org/fortran/){:target="_blank"} to compile our program.
+We will be using [gfortran](https://gcc.gnu.org/fortran/){:target="_blank"} to compile our programs.
 Install gfortran in your computer.

 On Ubuntu/Debian:
 ```